Djimmy2x/zynlix.fr/replit.md

-# TechnoGarde IT Services Website
+# Zynlix IT Services Website

 ## Overview

-This is a full-stack web application for TechnoGarde, a French IT managed services company.
+This is a full-stack web application for Zynlix, a French IT managed services company.
 The project is built as a showcase website designed to inspire trust and reliability in potential clients while presenting the company's IT infrastructure management services.

 ## User Preferences